angrytoast/food-recipes/cuban-black-beans.md

 - Dice onion
 - Dice garlic
 - Dice all peppers
-- Cut up chorizo if in sausage form, ~ 05" chunks
+- Cut up chorizo if in sausage form, ~ 05" chunks, OR do it whole and then cut it up in the pot.
+I find using scissors is easy.

 ## Spices & flavors
 - 2 tsp whole cumin